GREEN, ORANGE, YELLOW, BLUE AND RED

 Green group delivers learning experiences for children within the age range 3 months -18 months.

 The room is designed so that the babies can explore their environment at their level.
-The toys and play materials within the room are centred on developing the children’s sensory skills, language and communication, physical, personal, social and developmental processing which plays an integral process in scaffolding their learning.
+The toys and play materials within the room are centred on developing the children’s sensory skills, language and communication, physical, personal, social and developmental processing which plays an integral part in scaffolding their learning.
 We do not have a specific routine in the Green group, we follow the individual routine of the babies within the group.

 The Green Group has a separate sleep area where children have the opportunity to rest according to their individual sleep routines in a snug environment.